discover (information) by reading it in a written or printed source

 With performances ranging from a 10-minute set on the proscenium stage, to a 75-minute touring theatre show with a Jazz rhythm section, to a 2-hour folk music house-concert on the rooftop of the penthouse suite, I improvise and adapt.

 Hillary-Marie is a Tap Dance Artist, a visual music maker who tells vivid stories through the universal languages of music dance.
 She is an award-winning, internationally acclaimed soloist and collaborator, and at age 17 founded Jersey Tap Fest, named the Best Place to See Live Dance Performances in New Jersey by New Jersey Stage.
 Hillary-Marie is the co-owner of Grooves Unlimited Dance Studio, established in 2012, and the only dance studio in the United States to be entirely dedicated to Hip-Hop and Tap Dance, home of FutureSTEP Tap Company, a pre-professional tap dance company for tap dancers ages 10-25.
-She is also the Founder of iTapOnline.com since 2016, an online Tap Dance School for adult tap dancers and tap teachers all around the world, also home to the iTap Teacher Certificate Program.
-She has served as Adjunct Professor at Montclair State University and guest faculty at Alvin Ailey and STEPS.
+She is also the Founder of iTapOnline.com since 2016, an online Tap Dance School for tap dancers and tap teachers all around the world, also home to the iTap Teacher Certificate Program.
+She has served on faculty at Montclair State University and guest faculty at Alvin Ailey and STEPS.

 Hillary-Marie’s dancing has been described as ‘like feathers with steel bones’ due to her combination of strength and grace.
 She has also been called ‘a brilliant artist’ and in 2017 received an Individual Artist Fellowship in Choreography from the New Jersey State Council on the Arts, one of their most competitive awards.
 Additionally, Hillary-Marie was a Jersey (New) Moves Fellow at NJPAC from 2019-2022 and a two-time recipient of the Dance New Jersey Mini-Grant for 2021 and 2022.